tmrdlt/masterthesis-khipu-frontend/README.md

 # Khipu
-Khipu is a Kanban board-bases task management tool developed by Timo Erdelt for his _Masters Thesis_ at the Institute for Informatics, Ludwig-Maximilian University of Munich.
-Its frontend is written in TypeScript.
-Its backend can be found [here](https://github.com/tmrdlt/masterthesis-khipu).
+Khipu is a Kanban board-based task management tool developed by Timo Erdelt for his __Masters Thesis__ at the Institute for Informatics, Ludwig-Maximilian University of Munich.
+The repository contains the frontend written in TypeScript.

+- The backend can be found [here](https://github.com/tmrdlt/masterthesis-khipu).
+- The tool was evaluated in a user study.
+The evaluation can be found [here](https://github.com/tmrdlt/masterthesis-evaluation).

 ## Libraries used